 These questions are carefully designed to make you think deeply about yourself, your life and your situation to do something about it.

-Go through the entire list, really stop at the questions that resonate with you and think for a while, and save this article to come back to it whenever you need a hand.
+Go through the entire list, stop at the questions that resonate with you and think for a while.

 The 77 Thought Provoking Questions List